dacarab/AzureLab/README.md

 1. ARM template parameters not implemented correctly
 1. Change name of module to not potentially clash with MS Azure cmdlets
 1. Mocks in Pester tests are a mess - need to simplify using ParameterFilter
+1. Currently configuration files for the lab are sitting in the module folder

 ## Desired Enhancements